neurologic/Comparative-Animal-Behavior/understanding-behavior/social-spectrum_cooperation.md

 ---
 > ⏳ 5 min

-***Q5: Solve this game theory model to show why you would never predict to observe altruistic cooperation.***
+***Q5: Using this game theory model, show why you would never predict to observe altruistic cooperation.***

 ***Q6: Based on this model, would you predict that both selfish and altruist behavioral phenotypes could co-exist in a population?
 Why / why not?***